John Donald (jewellery designer): Brooches

-Out of the City and into the future
+Out of the city and into the future

-For 37 years the Cheapside shop occupied a unique place in the City of London.
-The modern financial centre has its roots in the many goldsmiths workshops which populated the area in past centuries, and as the only working goldsmith within the City's boundaries, John Donald provided an important link with these historic origins.
+For 37 years the Cheapside shop occupied a unique place in London.
+The modern financial centre has its roots in the many goldsmiths' workshops which populated the area in past centuries, and as the only working goldsmith within the City's boundaries, Donald provided an important link with these historic origins.

 This significant position was cemented by his very traditional role in creating pieces for the City's Livery' Companies.
-John Donald has designed official regalia since the outset of his career, producing his very first badge in 1956 whilst still a student at the Royal College of Art.
+Donald designed official regalia from the beginning of his career, producing his very first badge in 1956 whilst still a student at the Royal College of Art.
 His first significant commission as an independent jeweller was to make three Warden's Badges for the Goldsmiths' Company.
 He was awarded the project in 1960, after winning a limited competition whose brief was to combine contemporary design with the Company's ancient heraldic motifs.

-From then he made over 120 official badges, all of which echo the skillful integration of old and new seen on this early example.
-Years of experience have also made him aware of not only the aesthetic but also the practical requirements of such pieces.
-Many are taken for repair after spending an eventful night tucked in the back pocket of a returning official, so his designs are robust as well as attractive.
+From here, he made over 120 official badges.
+They were known not only for their aesthetic appeal, but their robustness, which had been necessary given the active nature of the officials' work.

-The City lost its last goldsmith in 2005, when re-development led to the closure of the 120 Cheapside shop.
-However John Donald's contribution to the world of precious metals was certainly far from over; he was still driven with a passion for making beautiful objects, and planned a very active 'semi-retirement' working on specially commissioned pieces.
-It is this desire for the hands-on experience of creation which has made his work so distinctive.
-A consummate craftsman, he has always been dedicated to producing things by hand, believing in the importance of experimenting as a piece is made.
+London lost its last goldsmith in 2005, when re-development led to the closure of the 120 Cheapside shop.
+Donald continued working during semi-retirement on commissioned pieces.
+He produced items by hand and experimented as a piece was made.

-Donald claimed that there were no ‘eureka’ moments in his career, that his designs instead evolved slowly over time.
-This gradual distillation of ideas has enabled him to continue to innovate so that even now, when his early work is being sold as prestigious antiques, his jewellery displays an undeniable feeling of modernity.

 Death

-John Donald died on 21 September 2023, at the age of 94.
+John Donald died on 21 September 2023 at the age of 94.